Back to All Events

 • Give yourself the gift of time to contemplate and connect with other open-hearted souls.

-• Write (if you like) some of your own poems.
-You’ll be gently guided with prompts to engage with poetry in an accessible way–no prior writing experience necessary.
+• Write (if you’re so called) You’ll be gently guided with prompts to engage with creative writing in an accessible way–no prior writing experience necessary.
+And no expectation to share out loud.

 Who is this workshop for?

-Open-hearted Muslim and non-Muslim kin curious to engage with poetry and Islamic concepts in an inclusive, experiential, and respectful way.
+Open-hearted non-Muslim and Muslim friends curious to engage with poetry and Islamic concepts in an inclusive, experiential, and respectful way.
 Beginners embraced and welcomed.
 No prior experience with writing or Islamic teachings necessary.

 From Past Participants…